DreamSpoon/AMH2B/README.md

 Repeat the operation a number of times to get an animation, e.g. of a person walking.

-## 5) Repose Rig
+## 5) Bridge Re-Pose Rig
 Re-pose original rig (which has shape keys, hence this work-around) by way of a duplicate of original that moves mesh to desired pose, then original rig is pose-apply'ed and takes over from duplicate rig.

-Basically, a duplicate rig moves the underlying mesh to the place where the reposed original rig will be.
+Basically, a duplicate rig moves the underlying mesh to the place where the re-posed original rig will be.

 ### Instructions to use the script:

 Select only the armature (the MHX armature, although this script will work with any armature) that needs its current pose to be set as the 'rest pose'.

-Press the 'AMH2B Repose Rig' button in the View 3D -> Object menu.
+Press button AMH2B -> Bridge Re-Pose

 Result: Extra armature is created, and selected meshes will have an Armature modifier applied which uses this extra armature.